 Those wishing to establish a position in writing may do so subject to the notification requirements outlined in Section 3

-Statements of Position received prior to or during the meeting will be shared by the co-chair as part of the discussion on the related topic.
+Statements of Position received prior to or during the meeting will be shared by the presiding chair as part of the discussion on the related topic.

-The presiding co-chair has the responsibility to voice and represent theses positions during relevant discussion, through they are not under obligation to support or defend them.
+The presiding chair has the responsibility present theses positions during relevant discussion, through they are not under any obligation to support or defend them.

-These statements do not carry the weight of a vote and are included as informational item only for consideration by the committee.
+These statements do not carry the weight of a vote and are included as informational only for consideration by the WG.

 All Statements of Position received in electronic form will be included as attachments to the minutes.